Back to jobs

 • Ownership – Contribute directly to the design, integration, and validation of mission-critical spacecraft electrical systems

-• Innovation – Support development of advanced aerospace and defense technologies enabling next-generation space operations
+• Innovation – Help develop advanced aerospace technologies enabling next-generation space mobility and operations

-• Impact – Help deliver reliable, flight-ready hardware supporting national security, civil, and commercial missions
+• Impact – Support the delivery of reliable, flight-ready hardware for national security, civil, and commercial space missions

-• Growth – Join a cross-functional engineering team at the center of spacecraft development, integration, and mission execution
+• Growth – Join a collaborative engineering team where you'll gain hands-on experience across spacecraft development, integration, testing, and mission execution

 • Compensation – Competitive salary, equity, and comprehensive benefits including medical, dental, vision, generous leave, FSA, 401(k) matching, and equity sharing